master23rd/ciproject/README.md

 Make sure to update stripe & email key (consider to replace or I would like to provide testing key by private chat)

 ### 6. Open Landing page & Login
-access to http://localhost/[project_title] or using local domain (need to setup on nginx - eg. shophub.test) direct to http://localhost/[project_title]/login, use dummy data that show on top form try to add cart, checkout and recieved notifications
+- access to http://localhost/[project_title] or using local domain (need to setup on nginx - eg. shophub.test)
+- direct to http://localhost/[project_title]/login, use dummy data that show on top form
+- try to add cart, checkout and recieved notifications

 ### 7. Open Admin & Login
-access to http://localhost/[project_title]/admin or using local domain (need to setup on nginx - eg. shophub.test) login using dummy data open dashboard to check orders, products, categories, customer and others menu
+- access to http://localhost/[project_title]/admin or using local domain (need to setup on nginx - eg. shophub.test)
+- login using dummy data
+- open dashboard to check orders, products, categories, customer and others menu

 ## 🗄️ 2 Database Management

 ### Database Migrations

-ERD Diagram and relations can see on this link : https://dbdiagram.io/d/693d6473e877c63074b35015
+ERD Diagram and relations can see on this link :

+https://dbdiagram.io/d/693d6473e877c63074b35015

 ![alt text](erd.png)

+- Category (1) — (N) Product
+- Product (1) — (N) Image
+- Customer (1) — (N) Transaction
+- Transaction (1) — (N) Detail Transaction (M-M) with Product
+- Product (1) — (N) Detail Transaction (M-M) with Transactions

 ## 🔒 3 Authentication & Authorization

 To ensure users can perform only authorized tasks

 The system will implements role-based access control (RBAC) with:

 Assign roles/permissions:
-✔️ Admin — full access
+- Admin — full access
-✔️ Editor — limited editing
+- Editor — limited editing
-✔️ User/Customer — view only
+- User/Customer — view only

 - **JWT Authentication**: Secure token-based authentication
 - **Role Management**: Hierarchical role system